Introduction

 ActiveCollab

-ActiveCollab is a project management tool that caters to freelancers and small teams.
-Its free plan offers essential features for basic project tracking.
+ActiveCollab is a project management software that is catered to freelancers and small teams that need basic project tracking functionality.
+The free plan offers many basic features useful for smaller projects.

 - Task management and team collaboration